FalixNodes-Software/KB-articles/content/_posts/minecraft/bedrock/2025-02-13-add-addons.md

 1. Login to the [Dashboard](https://client.falixnodes.net/).

-2. Select a server from your server list.
+2. Choose a server from your server list.
-> make sure to start the server at least once to generate all the needed files before continuing.
+> Be sure to start the server at least once to generate all the necessary files before continuing.

 3. You will be redirected to the [Console Page](https://client.falixnodes.net/server/console) of your server.
 In the top navigation bar, hover over "Manage", then navigate to the [File Manager](https://client.falixnodes.net/server/filemanager).

 4. Locate and open the [resource_packs](https://client.falixnodes.net/server/filemanager?dir=/resource_packs/) folder.

-5. Upload your resource pack to this folder by dragging it to the top of the File Manager or by using the "Upload Folder" button.
+5. Upload your resource pack to this folder by dragging it to the top of the File Manager or by using the Upload Folder button.

 6. Return to the File Manager home folder.

-7. Open the 'Worlds' folder and open the 'Bedrock Level' folder inside.
+7. Open the "Worlds" folder and open the folder called "Bedrock Level".

 8. Create a new file called `world_resource_packs.json` if it doesn't already exist.

-9. Paste the following info into the file:
+9. Add the following information to the file
 ```json
 [
   {